Homotopy Posets, Postnikov Towers, and Hypercompletions of $\infty$-Categories: Introduction

 \subsection{Acknowledgements}

-We thank Ben Antieau, Tim Campion, Felix Loubaton, Naruki Masuda, Viktoriya Ozornova, Emily Riehl, Markus Spitzweck and Dominic Verity for interesting conversations related to the subject of this paper.
+We thank Ben Antieau, Tim Campion, Fan Huang, Felix Loubaton, Naruki Masuda, Viktoriya Ozornova, Emily Riehl, Martina Rovelli, Markus Spitzweck, Dominic Verity, and Tashi Walde for interesting conversations related to the subject of this paper.
 We thank the MPIM for their hospitality while much of this work was carried out.
+The first author acknowledges the support of the Simons Foundation.